adhiiisetiawan/document-clustering/README.md

-# Document Clustering for Thesis Document Informatcs Student
+# Document Clustering for Thesis Document Informatics Student

 Note: Switch to branch data-skripsi for full code.